 Buying your TV in Singapore might seem like a straightforward task, but in reality, it’s not the case.
-Unlike a toaster oven, you want your TV to last years to come, so you will want to get it right.
+Unlike a toaster oven, you want your television to last for years.
 But when we were buying a TV for our new home, I was overwhelmed.
 There are so many TV models, with its own specifications and pricing.
 Ideal TV size?
-4K or HD?
+4K, HD, or 8K?
 OLED or QLED?
-What is HDR?
-Contrast ratio?
-Digital TV?
-Smart TV?
+Digital TVs?
+Smart TVs?
 What is all this jargon?
 Is there a simpler way to buy a TV?
 On top of that, new models get launched ever so often.
-How do I balance between not over-investing and making sure the TV I’m getting will last?
-To answer all your questions, we created this TV Singapore Buying Guide for you.
-This TV guide will share the factors to consider when buying a TV, which is the best TV to buy in Singapore and where to get them.
+How do I balance between not over-investing and ensuring the smart TV I’m getting will last?
+To answer your questions, we have curated this comprehensive TV Singapore Buying Guide.
+This TV guide will share the factors to consider when buying a TV, the 6 Best Smart TVs in Singapore and where to get them.

 |Disclosure: Some of the links below are affiliate links.
 They come at no extra cost to you, but if you purchase through our site, we get a small commission or bonus which keeps our site running and allow us to continue creating free content for you.
 That being said, we only recommend vendors that we trust to use for ourselves.
 Thank you for your support!
 For more info on our disclosure policy, click here.|